marvync/Microcavities-Dispersion-Quantitative-Analysis/README.md

 # Measuring dispersion in spherical microcavities

 As an example we show the preprocessing jupyter notebook.
-Here we normalized the spectra and calibrate the frequency axis.
+Here we normalized the spectra and calibrated the frequency axis.

-The postprocessing jupyter notebook is exclusively to analise dispersion in microcavities.
+The postprocessing jupyter notebook was exclusively used to analise dispersion in microcavities.

 Both script were used to produce figures in the next papers: